apache/opendal/src/docs/comparisons/vs_object_store.md

 | obs     | Y               | N                                       |
 | s3      | Y               | Y                                       |

-opendal has an idea called [`AccessorCapability`](crate::raw::AccessorCapability), so it's services may have different capability sets.
+opendal has an idea called [`AccessorCapability`][crate::raw::AccessorCapability], so it's services may have different capability sets.
 For example, opendal's `http` and `ipfs` are read only.

 ### Features